Link Between Sleep Apnea and Mental Health

 Bipolar Disorder

-Bipolar patients experience extremes of emotion from manias to depressions, a constant roller coaster that can impact wellness in everyday life.
+Bipolar patients experience extremes of emotion from manias to depression, a constant roller coaster that can impact wellness in everyday life.
 Additionally, research has found that bipolar disorder patients often experience changes in their sleep patterns before a bipolar episode.
-Better understanding the connection between bipolar disorder and sleep has led many doctors to treat a patient’s sleep disorder as part of their bipolar disorder treatment.
+A better understanding of the connection between bipolar disorder and sleep has led many doctors to treat a patient’s sleep disorder as part of their bipolar disorder treatment.
 3

 Obstructive Sleep Apnea